Hobart and the South

 Towns & Suburbs 4 Kids in the South

 Whilst this is not every town or small area throughout Hobart and surrounds, you'll find these places easily on a travel map.
-Hobart CBD, Brighton, New Norfolk, Sorell, Kingston are the largest towns with most services available.
+Hobart CBD, Brighton, New Norfolk, Sorell, and Kingston are the largest towns with the most services available.

 - Tea Tree